i-m-hossain/laravel-in-depth/README.md

+## Laravel Whisper
+- Http is rather slow for real time application.
+It is quicker to communicate with the server through websocket connection.
+- Whisper() allows us to send events to each other without passing through Laravel server.
+- ListenToWhisper() listens to peer events in the channel

+## Private and Presence Channel:
+- Private and Presence channel will `only allow authenticated user to join in`.
+They use the `default auth guards` to authenticate users.
+- Presence channel keeps track of all the `subscribing client`s while private channel doesn't.
+- We use `Echo.private()` for private channels and `Echo.join()` for presence channels.
+- We need to define an `authorization callback` in channels.php for `private` and `presence channel`
+- Private channel auth callback should return `boolean`, while presence should return the `authenticated user` instance.
 ## Laravel Echo & WebSockets
 -` Echo is the official client JS library` for us to subscribe and reeive websocket events from the server
 - Vite compiles js code and gives a fluent user experience